Christian Yelich slugs go-ahead 2-run triple in 8th, helps Brewers beat Marlins 7-5

 Trailing 5-4, Jake Bauers doubled against Marlins reliever A.J.
 Puk (0-5) to lead off the eighth and Contreras drew a two-out walk.
 Yelich then cleared the bases with a drive to deep right-center that put the Brewers ahead 6-5.
 Adames’ RBI double scored Yelich and chased Puk.

+“I’ve been great mentally because I’ve been hitting the ball hard.
+They haven’t been dropping,” Adames said.
+“At some point, they’re going to start dropping.
+I just try to stay strong mentally and keep hitting the ball hard as much as I can.”

-Tobias Myers (1-2) pitched a scoreless seventh and Joel Payamps followed with a perfect eighth.
+Tobias Myers (1-2) pitched a scoreless seventh for his first major league win and Joel Payamps followed with a perfect eighth.
 A night after squandering a one-run lead in the ninth, Trevor Megill struck out the side to earn his seventh save.

+“Grateful for the type of guys we have,” Brewers manager Pat Murphy said.
+“They do stay relentless.
+Pay the price for whatever it takes to win that day.”

 Dane Myers’ sacrifice fly capped a three-run sixth inning off Brewers starter Robert Gasser and gave Miami a 5-4 lead.
 Jazz Chisholm Jr. scored from second on Otto Lopez’s sacrifice bunt to make it 4,-3 and Christian Bethancourt hit a game-tying single ahead of Myers.